agoose77/phd-thesis/content/2400-texat-tpc.md

 +++

-The internal pre-amplification stage (CSA) in each AGET chip can be bypassed in cases where exernal pre-amplifiers need to be read-out by the GET electronics.{cite:ps}`pollacco_get_2018` Instead of using the internal GET pre-amplifier, the IC is connected to an external MESYTEC shaper (MSCF-16), whose signals are fed back into the Gain-2 stage of AGET chip, as discussed in {cite:ps}`koshchiy_texat_2020`.
+The internal pre-amplification stage (CSA) in each AGET chip can be bypassed in cases where exernal pre-amplifiers need to be read-out by the GET electronics.{cite:ps}`pollacco_get_2018` Instead of using the internal GET pre-amplifier, the IC is connected via a bypass circuit (see {numref}`external-shaper`) to an external MESYTEC shaper (MSCF-16), whose signals are fed back into the Gain-2 stage of AGET chip, as discussed in {cite:ps}`koshchiy_texas_2020`.

 +++